zbC137/geometric_tracking_control/README.md

 2. Run the test.m file.
 3. Wait for seconds, and you can see the results of the simulation.

-The cases included in the program is from the original paper of Taeyoung Lee, etc.
+The cases included in the program are from the original paper of Taeyoung Lee, etc.